 Animal Kingdom| DinoLand U.S.A.

-On this bucking bronco jeep adventure, guests travel back in time to save an Iguanodon, before hastening to return to the present before the infamous meteor strikes.
+On this bucking bronco jeep adventure, guests travel back in time to save an Iguanodon, then need to hasten to return to the present before the infamous meteor strikes.

 DINOSAUR Ride Information

 Opening Day: April 22, 1998